Terms of Service

 The Site will usually be available 24 hours a day, seven days a week.
 We may, however, need to interrupt or suspend your access to the Site or the provision of the Site’s services and content, for maintenance, technical, or other reasons.

-The Creative Law Center is dedicated to providing its Members with an authentic and safe environment to learn how to protect their work and build their businesses through interaction with and feedback from lawyers and fellow members.
+The Creative Law Center is dedicated to providing its Members and Workshop attendees with an authentic and safe environment to learn how to protect their work and build their businesses through interaction with and feedback from lawyers, fellow members, and guests.
 A safe environment means being able to share information freely without the fear of having creative ideas stolen or misused.
 These guidelines exist to support healthy and open discussion critical to the creative and learning process.

 It should not surprise you that the Creative Law Center takes intellectual property rights seriously and believes they are important to promoting learning, creativity, and innovation.
-Members own all of the original content and information they share with the Creative Law Center community.
-The Creative Law Center requires all Members to respect other people’s copyrights, trademarks, and other legal rights.
+Members and workshop attendees own all of the original content and information they share with the Creative Law Center community.
+The Creative Law Center requires all Members and workshop attendees to respect other people’s copyrights, trademarks, and other legal rights.
 All members of the Creative Law Center community are expected to keep discussions and ideas shared by anyone confidential.
 Using other people’s intellectual property or ideas for personal gain violates these Terms.

-You may freely use the procedures and techniques demonstrated in the Membership resources (that is, the knowledge you gain) for any commercial or personal purpose.
+You may freely use the procedures and techniques demonstrated in the Membership and workshop resources (that is, the knowledge you gain) for any commercial or personal purpose.

 The copyrights, trademarks, and logos displayed on the Site are, unless otherwise stated, those of the Creative Law Center and others, and you must not use these without the approval of the respective owner.